Since its inception, the Australia Africa Chamber of Commerce has been focused on building a strategic, quality practice.

 The Australia Africa Chamber of Commerce brokers relationships between our two continents through trade delegations and briefings with the Department of Foreign Affairs and Trade and respective Trade and Investment Centres, major conferences such as "IMARC", Africa Down Under and the Africa Australia Infrastructure Conference and engagement through Africa Connect and other networking events.

-Duncan Harris has an abiding interest in aiding and abetting trade and investment in Africa.
+Duncan Harris, an abiding interest in aiding and abetting trade and investment in Africa.

 He is a former Special Advisor to the Commonwealth Business Council in London and the Australian representative for the UK based Business Council for Africa.